craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Spice Rack.**
 ##### 22. Staircase
 **Staircase.**
+**Wall Detail.**
 ##### 23. Minor Storage
-**Crates.**
+**Crates.** Pushed against one another and stacked atop eachother, many crates containing many raw goods (see **Major Storage** for details).
 ##### 24. Major Storage
-**Tool Rack.** Hanging from the a rack mounted into the wall, many tools of work are placed delicately on pegs extending from a massive iron sheet mounted into the rock.
+**Tool Rack.** Hanging from the a rack mounted into the wall, many tools of work are placed delicately on pegs extending from a massive iron sheet mounted into the rock, although most of the pegs are empty - perhaps they are being used or held elsewhere?

-**Crates.** Four-foot cube crates of iron store many life-goods, such as rope, leathers, linen, feather, glass, and many other forms of raw material.
+**Crates.** Four-foot cube crates of iron store many life-goods, such as pottery, rope, leathers, linen, as well as many forms of raw material like feathers, glass, and wrapped pounds of clay.

-Should your adventurers wish to gather all of the items in these crates, they will find
+Should your adventurers wish to gather all of the items in these crates, they will find way too much to carry, but almost any basic material they could be looking for sans anything made of wood.

-**Shelves.** Stacked upon shelves are many hemp and linen bags of food goods (see *Dry Storage* for more details), as well as many .
+**Shelves.** Stacked upon shelves are many hemp and linen bags of food goods (see *Dry Storage* for more details), as well as many folded linen blankets and stacked pillows.

 ##### 25. Servant Preparation Chamber
 **Wardrobes.**
 ##### 26a.
 Rough Barracks